7 accused in $1.2M extortion scheme at Puerto Rico docks

 U.S. Attorney Stephen Muldrow said the scheme began in 2005 and affected local and foreign commerce, including shipping between Puerto Rico and the U.S. and British Virgin Islands.

-He said suspects at three docks in the capital of San Juan are accused of illegally extorting small shipping companies and threatened to stop loading and unloading goods if the payments weren’t made.
-The payments demanded varied by weight and sometimes ranged from $10,000 to $20,000 a month, Muldrow said.
+He said suspects at three docks in the capital of San Juan are accused of illegally extorting small shipping companies and threatened to stop loading and unloading goods if a monthly fee wasn’t paid.
+The fee demanded varied by weight and sometimes ranged from $10,000 to $20,000 a month, Muldrow said.

+The indictment states that the shipping companies were charged a monthly fee in exchange for supposedly being allowed to use longshore workers who were not unionized.
+However, there were no labor unions representing employees of shipping companies operating at the piers where the alleged extortions occurred, officials said.

-The suspects face charges including conspiracy to violate the RICO Act, extortion and money laundering.
+The suspects face charges including conspiracy to violate the RICO Act, commit extortion and money laundering.

 “Breaking the law cannot be the way to do business in Puerto Rico,” said Joseph González, FBI special agent in charge of the San Juan office.